An ag(e)ing hacker, Luca Saiu's blog

 Obeying Anki and working to satisfy the machine

+By letting Anki determine our study schedule we grant it power over us.
 A software telling a human what to do is always a cause for concern: one should exercise caution using Anki, and be sure to set the parameters to remain in control.

 Studying Russian lexicon hard for one full year